statgen/colocus-ui-vue3/README.md

 ### Adding new plot
 - if needed, add data set to qcStore, make sure nonreactive
+- add record to VegaPlotConfig.js, setting values appropriately
 - create spec and add import to QC.vue
 - add row for new plot, setting controSet and vegaSpec in the <VegaPlotContinaer> tag
-- add record to VegaPlotConfig.js, changing key values appropriately

-Spec updates
+#### Spec updates
 - export const <spec-name>Spec = {...}
 - remove config.view.* if present
 - add following